 Signs & Symptoms of Periodontal Disease

 Periodontal disease – also known as gingivitis and periodontitis – is most easily identified by the visible symptoms it causes as it progresses.
 In its beginning stages, a periodontal disease often causes no symptoms at all, making it difficult for the average person to notice.
 Periodontal disease is a highly common infection of the periodontal tissues (gums and bone) that are responsible for supporting the teeth.
 These infections are caused by bacteria that grow on the teeth near the gum line due to poor brushing and flossing practices.
-With time, bacteria begin causing inflammation in the gums, which may result in reddening or gums that are tender, swollen and easily bleed.
+With time, bacteria begin causing inflammation in the gums, which may result in reddening or gums that are tender, swollen and bleed easily.
 As bacteria continues to proliferate, the teeth may begin to appear longer due to a receding gum line.
 Eventually, pockets may begin to form between the gums and teeth, which can lead to loosened teeth or total tooth loss.
 Other symptoms of periodontal disease may include chronic bad breath and mouth sores.
 Allowed to progress untreated, an advanced periodontal disease may cause pain, receding gums and pockets between the gums and teeth.
 Known as periodontitis, this type of periodontal disease is the leading cause of tooth loss among American adults – even more so than decay.

 Periodontal Scaling & Root Planing